-Any such determination or the mere possibility that such determination could be made, could materially and adversely affect the Issuer's business, financial condition and results of operations, as well as the market price and behaviour of certain securities issued by the Group (or their terms, in the event of an exercise of the Spanish Bail-in-Power).
+Any such determination or the mere possibility that such determination could be made, could materially and adversely affect the Issuer's business, financial condition and results of operations, as well as the market price and behaviour of certain securities issued by the Group (or their terms, in the event of an exercise of any Spanish Bail-in-Power).
+For more information, see "Regulatory Framework".